ubccpsc/310/docs/26w1/syllabus.md

 Concessions vary by assessment:

+- **Participation:** we are unable to offer concessions for participation — four lectures are already dropped, and you may opt out entirely in the first two weeks.
+See [Participation](#participation).
 - **A missed lab:** we are unable to offer concessions for missed labs — your lowest lab mark is already dropped.
 See the [lab policy](#labs).
 - **A missed project deliverable:** contact the Course Coordinator within one week of the deadline.
 If granted, the weight shifts to the final exam.
 As the project is cumulative, you will still be expected to make up the work.
 - **A missed midterm:** contact the Course Coordinator within one week of the midterm.
 If granted, the weight shifts to the final exam.